As an Amazon Associate I earn from qualifying purchases.

 - 1 and ½ cups (150g) cranberries fresh or frozen*

 - Preheat the oven to 375ºF (191ºC).
 Spray a 9" x 5" loaf pan with non-stick spray.
 Set aside.

 - In a medium size bowl, toss together the flour, baking powder, baking soda, and salt.
 Set aside.

-- Pour the batter into prepared pan and add a few more cranberries to the top, if desired.
-"Tent" the pan with foil to prevent burning.
-Bake for 50-55 minutes or until a toothpick inserted in the center comes out clean.
+- Pour the batter into the prepared pan and add a few more cranberries to the top, if desired.
+"Tent" the pan with foil to prevent burning (I like to remove the tent for the last 10 minutes to lightly brown the top).
+Bake for 52-54 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely on a wire rack before serving.
-Bread will stay fresh covered tightly at room temperature up to 1 week or in the refrigerator up to 10 days.
-Loaf freezes well-- up to 2 months.
+Bread will stay fresh covered tightly at room temperature up to 5 days or in the refrigerator up to 1 week.
+Loaf freezes well– up to 2 months.
 Thaw in refrigerator overnight.